Company bonus or dividend?

 This lack of flexibility can be countered by creating different classes of share with different dividend entitlements.

-PAYE and national insurance are payable monthly; corporation tax is payable nine months and one day after the company's year end.
+PAYE and national insurance are payable monthly; corporation tax is payable nine months and one day after the company's year end with the exception of a large company which will pay its corporation tax by quarterly instalments.
 Additional income tax on dividends is payable on 31 January after the end of the tax year in which the dividend is paid (payments on account may be required).

 Payments of additional salaries can enhance the contributions that can be paid to pension schemes.
 For certain types of scheme, benefits can be based on the pay for the best three out of the last ten years before retirement, so planning for high salaries can be used to advantage.